The Taylor Housing Commission is a Section 8 and Public Housing Public Housing Agency in Taylor, Michigan.

 The Taylor Housing Commission serves Taylor.

-As of March 31st, 2016 the Taylor Housing Commission manages 919 active Housing Choice Vouchers.
+As of the most recent VMS report, Taylor Housing Commission manages 923 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: